GRicciardi00/Memorandum-android-app/README.md

 In this project, all memos are present on a single Adaptor with a '*status*' attribute that indicates what type of memo to show (active/completed/expired), depending on the button the user presses, one of the three states is set as the attribute by the MainActivity. <br />

 The control to decide which type of memo to display is performed in the override of the *onBindViewHolder* method, depending on the status the colour and style of the font to be set is also set, all memos are shown in order of date. <br />
-**NB** :A viable alternative to this type of approach was to use fragments with different memoadapters to represent the various types of memos.
+**NB** : An avaiable alternative to this type of approach is to use fragments with different memoadapters to represent the various types of memos.

 ### Notifications & Geofencing
 The classes that create geofences and manage the sending of notifications are: *GeofenceHelper*,*Notification Helper*, *NotificationBroadcast receiver*.